mjordan/islandora_workbench_integration/README.md

 ## Updates

 Since this module enables a number of REST endpoints, you may need to reimport the configuration if a new endpoint is added.
-For example, after pulling in updates from Github, you should run the following `drush` command from within the `/var/www/html/drupal/web` directory:
+For example, after pulling in updates from Github, you should run the following `drush` commands from within the `/var/www/html/drupal/web` directory:

-`drush cim -y --partial --source=modules/contrib/islandora_workbench_integration/config/optional` `drush cr`
+1. `drush cim -y --partial --source=modules/contrib/islandora_workbench_integration/config/optional`
+1. `drush cr`

+Or, if you are using ISLE:

+1. `docker-compose exec -T drupal with-contenv bash -lc "drush cim -y --partial --source=modules/contrib/islandora_workbench_integration/config/optional"`
+1. `docker-compose exec -T drupal with-contenv bash -lc "drush cr"`

 ## Permissions